-Hearts Desires (1996-2000) follows, interweaving the next generation of Sullivan and Larkin families, as well as the lives of Brose Larkin, Jamie Page and Angie Cimarelli.
-Jack Sansovino also resurfaces, his influence heavily felt by Jamie.
-Hearts Desires is the first and only of my books to be classified in the LGBT genre.
-Throughout all eight books in the "Collective Obsessions Saga," there are two central gay characters in relation to the Larkin family (Jean-Claude Sullivan in Quixotic Crossings and Jamie Page in Hearts Desires).
+Desires is the first and only of my books to be classified in the LGBT genre.
+Throughout all ten books in the "Collective Obsessions Saga," there are two central gay characters in relation to the Larkin family (Jean-Claude Sullivan in Quixotic Crossings and Jamie Page in Hearts Desires).
 This wasn't something I did on purpose, but rather the characters just happened to blend into the storyline with their lives already written in my imagination.
 In other words, the two specific characters simply - and inadvertently - worked out that way.
 They are also related by blood (second cousins twice removed), but never actually meet as they appear in different time periods.

-The Twilight is part seven of "Collective Obsessions," covering the years between 2001 through 2004 and detailing the surprising death of a long-time character.
-Let me qualify that The Twilight (named such about sixteen years ago), has absolutely nothing to do with vampires and the like, but rather the sunset years of a long relationship.
+The Twilight covers the years between 2001 through 2004, detailing the surprising death of a long-time character.
+Let me qualify that The Twilight (named such about twenty years ago), has absolutely nothing to do with vampires and the like, but rather the sunset years of a long relationship.
 It was a difficult part to write because I killed off one of the main characters, much beloved by his fellow fictional counterparts despite some ugly facts that came to light after his death.
 A much-needed dash of humor appears as the brash and grumbling Kevin Larkin finally marries his long-suffering girlfriend Mariko Woods.

 In Megan's Legacy, the idea to include a serial killer in the storyline came to me like a lightning bolt one winter evening as I wrote the book.
-The direction became an integral element of the story.
+The direction became an integral element of the story, which is set between 2004-2008.
 Megan Larkin - daughter of Carly O'Reilly (Enthrallment and The Keeper's Journal) and Liam Larkin - is forced to discover the truth and to set herself free from a legacy of family secrets and obsessions.

-Megan falls for Boston attorney Luke Castaneda.
+She falls for Boston attorney Luke Castaneda.

 Locals try to warn Luke about Megan's family history of madness and tragedy, but he falls in love with the shy and retiring Megan, determined to make her his wife.
 Other forces are at work to ensure the union never takes place, bringing another veil of evil over the Larkin's and their self-named city in the guise of a serial killer.

-Limb of Iniquity, the final book in the saga, brings to light the deadly antics of Alexandra St. John, who made her debut in The Twilight, Book #7 in the Collective Obsessions Saga.
+Limb of Iniquity, the final book in the saga, brings to light the deadly antics of Alexandra St. John, who made her debut in The Twilight.
 In many ways, Alex's character begged for a continuation.
 She was the illegitimate daughter of Scott Page, who was the longtime beloved husband of Shannon Larkin.
 Alex was abandoned as a child by her biological mother (Andrea St. John), only to be adopted by Angela Page, Scott's oldest daughter.
 Alex and Shannon have a difficult relationship.
 Shannon has little use for her late husband's bastard, barely civil to the child even as she grows into an adult.
 The hostility also creates tension between Shannon and Angela, a friction that endures for years and creates a breakdown of the mother-daughter bond.
 Alex's driving force is her hatred of Shannon.
 She blames the older woman for Andrea St. John's unhappiness and sorry lot in life, and begins to do everything in her power to destroy the Larkin matriarch.
-The grisly death of a prominent member of the Larkin family seems to cement the St. John's vow of revenge, which leads local police chief Lyle Gould to investigate Alex's background and the sudden reappearance of her birth mother.
+Alex lures her young twin cousins, Dary and Kaito Larkin, into a web of lust and revenge, while the grisly death of a prominent member of the Larkin family seems to cement the St. John's vow for retribution.

-The process brings the storyline full circle.
+The novel finally brings the storyline full circle.
 Limb of Iniquity ends in 2022 fictional time, signaling the coda for "Collective Obsessions."